+Scoping activities:

-- Scoping activities: - Mapping of research and innovation outcomes with translational potential from JPI AMR, OH AMR projects or other relevant funding programme initiatives - To identify barriers and opportunities for uptake of evidence and innovation including products in different socio-economic settings, with recommendations and opinions pieces as expected outcomes. - To support the joint development of case studies, recommendations, policy briefs and white papers and engage with national and international policymakers taking a One health lens to accelerate the uptake of innovation. - To support the development of guidelines to inform researchers, innovators and other stakeholders on communicating and sharing evidence targeted for relevant end-users as well as general public for impact. - Support for researchers: - Peer-peer learning activities on how best to engage with global and national funders, incubators, accelerators, other stakeholders to educate and inform researchers about innovation, policy and implementation needs. - The development of guidelines or knowledge transfer strategies for managing intellectual assets and clarifying IPR protection in a transnational research collaboration and international environment. - The development of guidelines reporting the good practices to perform informative interventions (in collaboration with regional and global partners) in a wider socio-economic setting, considering access and equity aspects. - Support for innovators: - Brokerage events to promote match-making between researchers, industry, and business angels to support finding the right expertise to develop a project/start-up - Organise hackathons to identify specific needs and teams of innovators develop solutions for these needs - Provide academics and early entrepreneurs with tools and trainings through workshops, boot camps, etc. with existing accelerators, innovation programmes and other knowledge transfer and commercialisation offices to improve translational knowledge. - Knowledge exchange activities: - Round tables to facilitate interactions between end users, policymakers and researchers to inform agenda setting and unmet needs - Design thinking with a range of stakeholders to facilitate translation and implementation of evidence to policy programmes and practice taking a OH approach - Events for interactions with other programmes, initiatives, HEU partnerships relevant for OHAMR research to share and showcase research outcomes.
+- ➤ Mapping of research and innovation outcomes with translational potential from JPIAMR and OHAMR projects in partnership with other programmes and initiatives to avoid overlap and encourage complementarity. - > To identify barriers and opportunities for uptake of evidence and innovation including products in different socio-economic settings, with recommendations and opinions pieces as expected outcomes. - ➤ To support the joint development of case studies, recommendations, policy briefs and white papers and engage with national and international policymakers taking a One Health lens to accelerate the uptake of innovation. - > To support the development of guidelines to inform researchers, innovators and other stakeholders on communicating and sharing evidence targeted for relevant end-users as well as general public for impact.

+Support for researchers:

+- Peer-peer learning activities on how best to engage with global and national funders, incubators, accelerators, other stakeholders to educate and inform researchers about innovation, policy and implementation needs. - ➤ The development of guidelines or knowledge transfer strategies for managing intellectual assets and clarifying IPR protection in a transnational research collaboration and international environment. - ➤ The development of guidelines reporting the good practices to perform informative interventions (in collaboration with regional and global partners) in a wider socio-economic setting, considering access and equity aspects.

+Support for innovators:

+- Brokerage events to promote match-making between researchers, industry, and business angels to support finding the right expertise to develop a project/startup - Organise hackathons to identify specific needs and teams of innovators develop solutions for these needs - ➤ Provide academics and early entrepreneurs with tools and trainings through workshops, boot camps, etc. with existing accelerators, innovation programmes and other knowledge transfer and commercialisation offices to improve translational knowledge.

+Knowledge exchange activities:

+- ➤ Round tables to facilitate interactions between end users, policymakers and researchers to inform agenda setting and unmet needs - Design thinking with a range of stakeholders to facilitate translation and implementation of evidence to policy programmes and practice taking a OH approach - Events for interactions with other programmes, initiatives, HEU partnerships relevant for OHAMR research to share and showcase research outcomes.